dcmoura/spyql/README.md

 {"message": "Hello world", "three": 3}
 ```

 SPyQL supports reading/writing json data using [orjson](https://github.com/ijl/orjson), a fast, correct JSON library for Python.
 To use orjson, you need to [install it](https://github.com/ijl/orjson#install) separately.
-Then, test it, run the last again changing `json` to `orjson`:
+Then, test it by running the last example again, replacing `json` by `orjson`:

 ```sh
 spyql "SELECT 'Hello world' as message, 1+2 as three TO orjson"